wazo-platform/wazo-platform.org/content/uc-doc/community/index.md

 ## Tutorials

-Please note that these resources are provided on an \"as is basis\".
-They have not been reviewed by the Wazo team, therefore the information presented may be innaccurate.
+Please note that these resources are provided on an "as is basis".
+They have not been reviewed by the Wazo team, therefore the information presented may be inaccurate.
 We also accept resources provided in other languages besides English.

 Unless specified, the license is [CC BY-SA](https://creativecommons.org/licenses/by-sa/3.0/).